 DIVISION I: Social Sciences, including the departments of Anthropology, Economics, History, Politics, Psychology, Sociology, and Sport Studies, Recreation and Athletics as well as courses in the Library.
 Bruce Magnusson, Chair.

-DIVISION II: Humanities and Arts, including the departments of Art, Art History and Visual Culture Studies, Classics, English, Foreign Languages and Literatures, Music, Philosophy, Religion, Rhetoric Studies, Spanish, and Theatre and Dance and World Literature.
+DIVISION II: Humanities and Arts, including the departments of Art, Art History and Visual Culture Studies, Classics, Composition, English, Foreign Languages and Literatures, Music, Philosophy, Religion, Rhetoric Studies, Spanish, and Theatre and Dance and World Literature.
 Nicole Simek, Chair.

-DIVISION III: Basic Sciences and Mathematics, including the departments of Astronomy, Biology, Chemistry, Geology, Mathematics, and Physics as well as courses in Science and the program in Biochemistry, Biophysics, and Molecular Biology.
-Mark Beck, Chair.
+DIVISION III: Basic Sciences and Mathematics, including the departments of Astronomy, Biology, Chemistry, Geology, Mathematics and Computer Science, and Physics as well as courses in Science and the program in Biochemistry, Biophysics, and Molecular Biology.
+James E. Russo, Chair.

 INTERDISCIPLINARY STUDIES: Asian Studies, Environmental Studies, Film and Media Studies, Gender Studies, Interdisciplinary Studies, Latin American Studies, and Race and Ethnic Studies.

 With the exception of General Studies, each department or area of course offerings is presented in the following pages in alphabetical order and not by divisions (General Studies information is found at the beginning of the section).
 Departmental listings begin with the names of faculty members in the department, followed by a brief summary of purpose and a description of requirements for a major and minor concentration, and, if it is unique, the honors requirement in that department.
 Basic information on college personnel can be found in the Directories section of this catalog.

 An attempt has been made to make each course description as self-contained as possible by keeping symbols and other such devices to a minimum.
 The term “course” generally means a semester of academic work.
 Each course is numbered and titled, and on the next line the number of credits the course provides each semester appears (for example, “4, 4” indicates that the course is offered during the fall semester and repeated during the spring semester for four credits, and “x, 4” indicates that the course is not scheduled during the fall semester, but it is offered for four credits during the spring semester).
 To the right of this information is the name of the professor teaching the course.